wpartin/tcjsc/Part 7/Project #3 - Pig Game/README.md

-# fiels for our pig game
+# files for our pig game